evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

-Run the Report for your DataFrame `df`:
+Run the Report on your DataFrame `df`:

 ```python
 report.run(reference_data=None,
            current_data=df)
 ```

-You can access the Report as usual, including exporting the results as HTML, JSON, Python dictionary, etc. To view the interactive Report directly in Jupyter notebook or Colab:
+You can access the Report just like usual, and export the results as HTML, JSON, a Python dictionary, etc. To view the interactive Report directly in Jupyter Notebook or Colab:

 ```python
 report